DINA-Web/guidelines/DINA-Web-API-Guidelines.md

 Basics
 ------

-All DINA-compliant APIs follow basic RESTful practices with regard to the use of HTTP as a protocol, conventions of mapping HTTP methods to CRUD operations, structuring URIs to address API endpoints and the supported request and response formats (JSON, XML).
+All DINA-compliant APIs follow basic RESTful practices with regard to the

+- Use of HTTP as a protocol
+- Conventions of mapping HTTP methods to
+CRUD operations
+- Structuring URIs to address API endpoints
+- Using JSON or XML as requests and response format.

 Endpoint definitions
 --------------------